k-u-bux/kubux-wallpaper-generator/readme.md

 ![Kubux Wallpaper Generator](screenshot.png)

-A versatile desktop application for managing your wallpaper collection with AI image generation capabilities.
+A desktop application for managing your wallpaper collection with AI image generation capabilities.

 ## Features